aidhog/blabel/README.md

 </dependency>
 ````

-See the wiki for more details: https://github.com/aidhog/blabel/wiki
+See the following page for more details: http://blabel.github.io/